If you are heading to France, here are some of the best Castles in France you should visit during your trip.

 Inside the castle, the furniture and tapestries are pieces of art.
 The bedroom of King Henry III’s wife is particularly remarkable.
 After the King was killed, she was into a deep depression and lived in a dark atmosphere.
 Not the usual colorful golden rooms found in other castles.

-But Chenonceau also has charms for the visitors not interested in History and the royalty.
-Built-in the 16th century with a mix of gothic and renaissance architectures, so the outside is as fascinating as the inside.
+But Chenonceau also has charms for the visitors not interested in History and royalty.
+Built in the 16th century with a mix of gothic and renaissance architectures, so the outside is as fascinating as the inside.
 The bridge spanning over the Cher River is very photogenic and memorable.

 You can spend a full day at Chenonceau, and a quick visit won’t take less than two hours.
 It’s pleasant to take the time to wander in the beautiful gardens.
 Or you may simply enjoy the views from above, standing on one of the balconies.
 Some will like the opportunity to cruise on the river to look at the caste from a different angle.
 Others will prefer to have fun getting lost in Catherine de Medici’s maze.